DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-04-15-managing-users.md

 Concern over the approval process was also expressed.

-* Who approves the new account?
+- Who approves the new account?
-* On what grounds is approval determined?
+- On what grounds is approval determined?
-* How long does it take?
+- How long does it take?

+*[SCITT]: School Centred Initial Teacher Training